Sharpie/sharpsteen.net/_posts/2010-05-09-spring-cleaning-part-1.md

 ---
 layout: post
-title: Spring Cleaning 2010: Part 1
+title: "Spring Cleaning 2010: Part 1"
 ---
 Well, not quite spring anymore but still an oppertunity to get some things redesigned.
 This will hopefully be the first of many posts containing tips and